jumpalottahigh/blog.georgi-yanev.com/src/pages/learning/2019-03-27-jamstack-with-gatsby-and-netlify/index.md

 #### 🔁 Continuous Deployment

 If your project has a repository in GitHub, GitLab or Bitbucket, it's a matter of a few clicks to link that repository to Netlify.
 This enables you to publish on merges or pushes to the `master` branch of your repository, for example.
-Very easy to setup with no hassle, very powerful feature.
+Very easy to set up with no hassle, very powerful feature.

 #### 📑 SSL Certificates